 The Reverend Dr. Cleopatrick Lacy

-Cleopatrick Lacy is a native of Bladenboro, North Carolina.
+The Reverend Dr. Cleopatrick Lacy is a native of Bladenboro, North Carolina.
 He is the third child of the late Benjamin Lacy, Jr., and Annie Julia Ruffin Lacy.
 A committed husband and father, Dr. Lacy is married to Portia H. Lacy of Richmond, Virginia.
-He has two adult children Patrice N. Lacy and Patrick B. W. Lacy.
-He preached his initial sermon on Sunday, July 30, 1967, and was ordained Sunday, December 29, 1968.
+He has two adult children, Patrice N. Lacy Smith and Patrick B. W. Lacy, a son-in-law Jeremy Smith and one grandson, Jackson Jeremy Smith.

-Dr. Lacy has numerous honors to include: The first African American to deliver the Baccalaureate Sermon at Griffin High School (1979); the Minister of the Year – Greater Griffin Area Ministerial Association Minister of the year (1979), Ft.
-Valley University Griffin Alumni Chapter Outstanding Community Leadership (1981), National Negro and Professional Women’s Club Academic Achievement and Community Service Award (1991), The Alpha Kappa Alpha Sorority’s Community Service Award in 1991 and 2005 (Xi Beta Omega Chapter), and The James C. Bellamy Scholarship Board Humanitarian Services Award (1993).
-In 2000, Dr. Lacy served as Grand Marshall for the Martin Luther King, Jr. Parade in Griffin.
-On June 14, 2002, he served as the First Annual Banquet Speaker for the Fayetteville Cumberland Alumni Chapter of Shaw University in Fayetteville, North Carolina and was given the key to the city.
-He received the Morehouse School of Religion Benjamin Elijah Mays Leadership Award (2009) and the God’s Trombone Award from Rainbow PUSH Coalition 13th Annual Creating Opportunity Conference (2012).
+Dr. Lacy has numerous honors to include: The first African American to deliver the Baccalaureate Sermon at Griffin High School (1979); the Minister of the Year – Greater Griffin Area Ministerial Association (1979); the Ft.
+Valley University Griffin Alumni Chapter Outstanding Community Leadership (1981); National Negro and Professional Women’s Club Academic Achievement and Community Service Award (1991); The Alpha Kappa Alpha Sorority, Inc., Xi Beta Omega Chapter Community Service Award (1991; 2005); The James C. Bellamy Scholarship Board Humanitarian Services Award – Bladenboro, NC (1993); Grand Marshall for the Martin Luther King, Jr. Annual Griffin Parade (2000); First Annual Banquet Speaker for the Fayetteville Cumberland Alumni Chapter of Shaw University receiving the Key to the City, (June 2002); the Morehouse School of Religion Benjamin Elijah Mays Leadership Award (2009) and the God’s Trombone Award from Rainbow PUSH Coalition 13th Annual Creating Opportunity Conference (2012).

-Senior Pastor - Reverend Dr. Cleopatrick Lacy
+SENIOR PASTOR | Reverend Dr. Cleopatrick Lacy

-Rev. Robin Reese | Rev. Ashlyn Strozier | Rev. Kenneth Bradley
+Rev. Ashlyn Strozier | Rev. Kenneth Bradley

 Mt.
 Zion Baptist Church | 321 East Taylor Street Griffin, GA 30223-3426 | Phone: 770-228-0310